Holy War (BYU–Utah): 2011: Shock and Awe

-Fandemonium
+2012: Fandemonium

 In 2012, the Holy War ended in dramatic and odd fashion.
 Utah went into the 4th quarter up 17 points, but the BYU offense brought the game within 3.
 With less than 30 seconds remaining, BYU quarterback Riley Nelson successfully drove into Utah territory on 4th and long with a 40-yard pass to wide receiver, Cody Hoffman.
 On what was thought to be the final play of the game, Nelson's deflected pass fell incomplete as time seemingly expired and the Utah fans rushed the field.
 The pass, however, was shown to hit the ground with one second left, giving BYU an opportunity to kick a field goal from 51 yards (once the fans had been cleared from the field of play).
 On the attempt, the kick was blocked, the ball recovered by BYU, and the runner subsequently tackled.
 However, Utah fans again rushed the field, this time before the play was over, thus earning a penalty that gave BYU another chance at a field goal, this one from 36 yards.
 That attempt was unsuccessful, however, when the kick hit the left upright and went awry, leading Utah fans, who were already on the sidelines, to rush the field for a third and final time.
 Utah won the game 24–21.

-Twenty to Thirteen in 2013
+2013: Twenty to Thirteen in 2013

 Utah and BYU played the 2013 game under the request of Utah Athletic Director Chris Hill that it would be the final contest until 2016 – a fact that served as motivation for both teams to avoid having to endure a defeat for three years.

 Utah found themselves with a 13–0 halftime lead at LaVell Edwards Stadium.
 BYU scored on their first drive of the 2nd half, a field goal, with 11:39 remaining in the third quarter and the Cougars tacked on another exactly six minutes later.
 Utah, though, responded with a 79-yard touchdown drive to extend its lead to 20–6 with 12:44 remaining in regulation.

 BYU fought back for their 3rd score of the half, this time on a one-yard run by running back Michael Alisa, with 5:44 left in the game to close the gap to seven points.
 After the Cougar defense forced the Utes to a three-and-out on Utah's next possession, BYU quarterback Taysom Hill was intercepted on the Cougars' next drive with a little more than 90 seconds remaining – appearing to seal the win for Utah.

-The Utes would leave Provo with a 20–13 win.
+The Utes left Provo with a 20–13 win.